Cool things to do in 4 fun days in San Francisco

 We visited in early December, when the weather was starting to chill down and it rained (of course).
 Even so, the weather was milder than we expected.
-Almost everywhere was heated and, coming from an Australian winter we loved the cooler time of year.
+Almost everywhere was heated and, coming from an Australian summer we loved the cooler time of year in the States.

 Tip: Carry a light jacket at all times, regardless of when you travel.
 It does get chilly (cold) in the evenings and night.